top of page

 Are you going to act weird about this?

-What we're going to spend time on is everything around it.
+What we're going to spend time on is everything around it

 Kink-identified person in therapy — the work isn't about the kink

-• The shame around being kink-identified, which is usually older and louder than the kink itself
+• The shame around being kink-identified, which is usually older and louder than the kink itself.

-• The identity work, particularly for people also navigating queerness, gender, or other parts of themselves that didn't get a friendly welcome
+• The identity work, particularly for people also navigating queerness, gender, or other parts of themselves that didn't get a friendly welcome.

-• The "is this a trauma response" question, which is real but rarely binary
+• The "is this a trauma response" question, which is real but rarely binary.

 Shame around kink identity, older than the kink itself

 If you grew up in a religious household, the shame might tell you the kink is proof of moral failure.
 If you grew up in a family that punished any deviation from a narrow version of normal, the shame might tell you the kink is proof that something is generally off about you, and the kink is just where that leaks out.
-If you grew up in a family that was perfectly fine in theory but radioactive in practice when it came to sexuality, the shame might tell you nothing in particular — just that you can't show this part to anyone.
+If you grew up in a family that was perfectly fine in theory but radioactive in practice when it came to sexuality, the shame might tell you nothing in particular.
+Just that you can't show this part to anyone.

 For a lot of kink-identified folks, kink and other parts of identity travel together.

-If multiple parts of your identity got walled off in the same family, in the same childhood, in the same religious tradition — they often need to be untangled together.
+If multiple parts of your identity got walled off in the same family, in the same childhood, in the same religious tradition, they often need to be untangled together.
 The kink work and the queer work and the gender work and the spiritual harm work aren't really separable.
-They're the same project: figuring out who you are when you're not performing for safety.

 Open journal on a wooden table — the quiet work of figuring out who you are